Massachusetts House of Representatives' 4th Berkshire district

-Massachusetts House of Representatives' 4th Berkshire district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers parts of Berkshire County and Hampden County.
-Democrat Smitty Pignatelli of Lenox has represented the district since 2003.
+Massachusetts House of Representatives' 4th Berkshire district in the United States was one of 160 legislative districts included in the lower house of the Massachusetts General Court.
+It covered parts of Berkshire County and Hampden County.
+Democrat Smitty Pignatelli of Lenox last represented the district.

+In 2022, the district was replaced by Massachusetts House of Representatives' 19th Worcester district.

 Towns represented

 The district includes the following localities: